 For example, in 2014, a 24-year-old non-smoker in Denver, Colorado, who made $18,000 a year before taxes paid as little as $43.26 per month for an exchange-based bronze plan—that’s with a subsidy.

 Again, these only apply to plans purchased from the state-based and federally facilitated exchanges.
-Estimate your child’s subsidy amount using the HealthCare.com calculator, and then check your state’s exchange to find 2015 plan rates.
+Estimate your child’s subsidy amount using your preferred subsidy calculator tool, and then check your state’s exchange to find 2015 plan rates.

 Have you seen the doctor lately?